great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/about_gx.md

 GX provides flexible, robust products that allow your organization to quickly deploy GX Cloud or GX OSS to fit your unique requirements.

+### Versioning

+GX uses a date-based versioning format for its weekly GX Agent Docker image releases.
+For example, `YYYYMMMDD.#` for stable releases or `YYYYMMDD.#.dev#` for pre-releases.
+GX uses the `stable` and `dev` Docker image tags to identify the release type.
+The `stable` tag indicates the image is fully tested and ready for use.
+The `dev` tag indicates a pre-release image.
+This documentation assumes you're using the latest `stable` GX Agent Docker image.

 ## GX Cloud workflow

 The GX Cloud workflow is a sequence of tasks you complete to perform Data Validations.